-The principal investigator for Improving Quality of Life for People Dying in Long Term Care Homes is Dr. Mary Lou Kelley, Lakehead University.
+The principal investigator for Improving Quality of Life for People Dying in Long Term Care Homes was Dr. Mary Lou Kelley, Lakehead University.
 The co-investigators include Dr. Sharon Kaasalainen, Dr. Kevin Brazil and Dr. Carrie McAiney from McMaster University; Dr. Pat Sevean, Dr. Jo-Ann Vis, and Dr. Elaine Wiersma from Lakehead University; Dr. Joanie Sims Gould, University of British Columbia; Paulina Chow, St. Joseph's Care Group; and Sheldon Wolfson, Halton Region, Social & Community Service.
 The team members and biographies below were current in 2009.

 Dr. Mary Lou Kelley